2-REC/hugo-mywebsite/content/pro/ufx/support/index.md

 <li>Maintain and improve existing pipeline tools by performing troubleshooting, bug fixes, and implementing new features or user requested updates.</li>
 <li>Deliver comprehensive pipeline support across tools such as ShotGrid/Flow, Nuke, Maya, and Gaffer, along with general Linux system assistance.</li>
 </ul>
+Additionally, for a brief period of approximately one month, I mentored an intern who was completing her design studies and exploring the field of VFX and pipeline TD.<br>
+My guidance focused primarily on introducing her to algorithmic thinking and Python programming.<br>